jlawyerorg/j-lawyer-developer-quickstart/README.md

 ### Deploy the server

-* take j-lawyer-server.ear from j-lawyer-org/j-lawyer-server/dist/ and put it in wildfly-9.0.2.Final/standalone/deployments - this will install the server binaries
+* take j-lawyer-server.ear from j-lawyer-org/j-lawyer-server/dist/ and put it in wildfly-14.0.1.Final/standalone/deployments - this will install the server binaries
+* launch standalone.sh (or .bat) in wildfly-14.0.1.Final/bin to start Wildfly
 * run 'java -jar j-lawyer-client.jar' in j-lawyer-org/j-lawyer-client/dist to run the client

 **Questions: reach out to info (-at-) j-lawyer.org - we will provide support to anyone considering to support the project.
 Word!**